An enduring love of vintage

 From the pile that stood before me, I handpicked my favourites and felt that I was saving them in some way, rehoming them where a true and tangible appreciation could be felt forever more.

-Something else that caught my eye is this rather statuesque earthenware jug, whose muted, earthy tone is just right for those with a penchant for neutrals adding depth of colour to an otherwise simplistic backdrop.
-Paired with pretty spring branches, I shall be reluctant to let this one go.
+Something else that caught my eye is this rather interesting Henry Dickins ginger beer bottle.
+Dating back to the Victorian era, it was made by Denby Pottery Works in Nottingham and lends itself to a few sprigs of seasonal foliage.
+Made from a substantial earthenware its muted tone is just right for those with a penchant for neutrals.
+I shall be reluctant to let this one go.

 “The thing about being vintage is that it never goes out of fashion” - Anthony T. Hincks